QuarkFr/PRPs-agentic-codex-CLI/README-for-DUMMIES.md

 ---

 **Ready to build something amazing?
-Start with `./cx prime-core`, then `./cx prp-planning-create` and watch your ideas come to life!** ✨
+Start with `./cx /prime-core`, then `./cx /prp-planning-create` and watch your ideas come to life!** ✨